 - Create your software components with the Fiori app “Manage Software Components” (available in the Administrator role template) and import (pull) it into the system.
 With this step a software component is created in the ABAP system and a Git repository is related to it.

 - If you want to transport business configuration content across ABAP systems, create a software component of type “Business Configuration”.
+For details on how to work with business configuration data, see my blog post Business Configuration for SAP Cloud Platform ABAP Environment.

 The steps are described in the tutorial Transport a Software Component Between Two ABAP Systems in detail.

-There is no recommendation on how many software components you should create.
-But you must consider that the object of one software component cannot be used in another software component by default, because software components provide their functionality via explicitly released APIs to other software components.
+- Object of one software component cannot be used in another software component by default, because software components provide their functionality via explicitly released APIs to other software components.
 Consequently, you must set the API state of the object to “Released”, if you want to use the object from another software component (see documentation , documentation).

 You can use ABAP namespace in SAP Cloud Platform ABAP Environment.
 If you have registered a namespace at SAP, it will be provided automatically during provisioning.
 For customer projects, a namespace is optional.